rgilks/pongo/README.md

 2. Click "CREATE" to start a match and get a 5-character code
 3. Open a second browser window/tab
 4. Enter the match code and click "JOIN"
-5. Use Up/Down arrow keys or W/S to control your paddle
+5. Use Up/Down arrow keys or W/S to control your paddle (desktop)
+   - On mobile, use the touch buttons at the bottom
 6. First to 11 points wins!

 **Benefits of local testing:**